Why I'm worried.

 Courts hear one case at a time.
 Agencies push back one issue at a time.
 Congress moves slowly on purpose, so big changes don't happen in a panic.
 When the number of fights piles up faster than the system can deal with them, court rulings start arriving after the fight on the ground is already over.

 People inside the administration have openly said this is the strategy.
 The "flood the zone" approach was first laid out by Steve Bannon years ago, and now it's being run at full scale.
 The plan is simple.
 Do a lot of things at once.
 Move faster than courts can rule.
 Move faster than Congress or the media can respond.
 By the time anyone catches up, the changes have already become the new normal.
+Picture whack-a-mole.
+Now imagine you can't hit the moles yourself.
+You have to call 911 every time one pops up, and a cop has to drive over and hit it for you.
+By the time the cop arrives, fifty more moles are up.
+That's our court system right now.

 Here's the problem this exposes.
 Our constitutional checks and balances were built for a slower pace.
 Courts can stop one thing at a time.
 By the time a judge rules on action A, actions B through M have already happened.
 The Supreme Court takes months to hear a case, and longer to decide it.
 Congress can't pass a law to fix anything in less than a few months on a good day, and basically not at all on a bad one.